Establishing a Safety Culture

 Teach Responsibility with Job Safety Analysis

-- Identify the basic steps involved in a particular job or task
+- Identify the basic steps involved in a particular job or task and list them by order

 - Identify the hazards and the potential hazards with each step.
 Be sure to consider the entire job environment around each step.